 Most water heaters have their date of manufacturer on them, but you can also find the date from the serial number, see here for water-heater-age-decoder code!

 If you're not ready to replace your water heater now, then when?
-Consider using our handy reminder service to send yourself an email at any date in the future when you want to think about doing this.
+Consider using our handy reminder service to send yourself an email at any date in the future when you want to upgrade.

 Back to the Santa Clara County Guide to Climate-Friendly Water Heating.